Resident supports Ruger, Kuchinski for Hopewell Township Committee - centraljersey.com

-It’s fall in Hopewell Township, which means we can be sure of a few things.
-The leaves will change colors.
-The nights will be cooler.
-And local Republicans will distort basic facts about the hard work of the Hopewell Township Committee.
-This year, the topic is taxes.
+Every year the Hopewell Valley League of Women Voters interviews candidates for local office and posts the videos on its YouTube page.
+I watched the interview with Michael Ruger and Kevin Kuchinski, who are running for reelection to the Hopewell Township Committee.
+They gave thoughtful answers to the questions asked.

-Here are the facts.
-In 2022, the overall property tax rate went down for township residents, due in large part to commercial taxpayers, including the repurposing of the former BMS (Bristol-Myers Squibb) campus.
-In 2023, the township tax rate went down.
-As we all know, homes are periodically reassessed as required by law.
-The township staff, not the members of the Township Committee, determine which sections of the township are reassessed in any given year.
-The township tax assessor reports to the Mercer County Board of Taxation.
-Over time, all homes are reassessed.
-If your house is reassessed at a higher value because it is worth more, your property tax will increase.
-But the increase will be lower than it would have been without the Committee’s actions in 2022 and 2023.
+As for the Republican candidates, the League posted their interviews from last year.
+That’s right. the candidates could not be bothered to spare a few minutes to talk to a nonpartisan group.
+These are the same candidates, who did not appear on the primary ballot.
+And these are the same candidates who rarely, if ever, show up at Township Committee meetings.
+Yet they find time to hang out with extreme right-wing Republicans.
+Maybe they see Trump not showing up for debates and assume they can dodge voters as well.

-I encourage you to join me in supporting Mayor Michael Ruger and Committee Member (and former mayor) Kevin Kuchinski for Hopewell Township Committee.
+I prefer candidates who show up and do the work.
+That’s why I am voting to re-elect Michael Ruger and Kevin Kuchinski to the Hopewell Township Committee.

 Hopewell Township